Skip to main content

 The Atlas Orchestra is a new collective consisting of over forty musicians from various cultural backgrounds.
 It originates from the Atlas Ensemble, which was founded by Joël Bons in 2002.
 Related stringed, plucked, wind and percussion instruments from China, Japan, Korea, India, Iran, Uzbekistan, Armenia, Uzbekistan, Syria, Turkey, and Europe together form an exciting and inspiring sonic palette.
 Never before had these 'descendants' been united in one orchestra.
-Now they come together in all their musical diversity in a completely new composition.
+Now they come together in all their musical diversity in a completely new composition: Atlas Orchestra.

 For Nomaden, a predecessor to this work, Joël Bons was awarded the 2019 Grawemeyer Award for Music Composition, the 'Nobel Prize for music'.